 Brakes and tires should be checked on a regular basis.
 Again, look to your owner’s manual for specific timing of this maintenance chore.
 Remember that tires and brakes can save your life in the event of an accident, so do not overlook these important components of car health.
+This brake pad review from autonews.center can help you choose good brake pads to ensure the best performance.
 Check out this website for some other important tips how you should act if you had an accident.
 Sometimes, an extended auto warranty will cover you in the event of faulty engine parts or defective components.
 You should also get someone to pick up your scrap metal in the Hamilton area and do away with residual car junk.

 You should wash your car at least every four weeks, and should wax it twice per year.
 Keeping debris and road dirt off the exterior will prevent rust, staining, and all sorts of cosmetic problems.
 In the end, however, an auto warranty is your best bet for maintaining peace of mind about your car’s long-term health.